Tiruppur: Administration and politics

 Tiruppur is administered by Tiruppur Municipal Corporation headed by a mayor.
 The municipality was established in 1917 and was upgraded to a municipal corporation in 2008.
 The city is divided into 60 wards.
 Each ward is represented by a councillor who is elected by direct election and the mayor of Tiruppur is elected by councillors.
 The executive wing of the corporation is headed by a corporation commissioner and maintains basic services like water supply, sewage and roads.
 Law and order is maintained by Tiruppur police headed by a police commissioner who is equivalent to the rank of IGP (Inspector General Of Police).
 The city police has seven police stations, three traffic police stations and over 1,000 personnel.
 The Tiruppur District Court is the ultimate judicial authority in the district.

 Tiruppur has two assembly constituencies Tiruppur North and Tiruppur South.
 Tiruppur is part of Tiruppur Lok Sabha constituency which was created during the delimination in 2008 consisting parts of erstwhile Coimbatore, Gobichettipalayam and Palani constituencies.

 Economy

 The economy of Tiruppur is primarily based on the textile industry.
 There are over 10,000 garment manufacturing industries in Tiruppur, employing over 600,000 people.
 As of 2021-22, Tiruppur exported garments worth 4.5 billion USD.
 The city is known as the knitwear capital of India due to its cotton knitwear export.
-Special industrial parks like the Tirupur Export Knitwear Industrial complex supporting 189 sheds and the Nethaji Apparel Park housing 53 companies have been established to support the textile industry.
+Special industrial parks like the Tiruppur Export Knitwear Industrial complex supporting 189 sheds and the Nethaji Apparel Park housing 53 companies have been established to support the textile industry.
 Some of the world's largest companies including Nike, Adidas and Reebok import textiles and clothing from Tiruppur.
-According to Hurun India rich list, Tirupur was amongst the top 20 cities in India in the number of billionaires in 2023.
+According to Hurun India rich list, Tiruppur was amongst the top 20 cities in India in the number of billionaires in 2023.